-Bowling Green State University has reason to celebrate beyond its Centennial celebration.
-The University has been recognized in the 2009-10 edition of U.S. News and World Report’s “America’s Best Colleges.”
-The article cites BGSU for excellence in undergraduate education in three categories—a strong commitment to teaching http://rankings.usnews.com/best-colleges/national-ut-rank, first-year experience programs http://rankings.usnews.com/best-colleges/first-year-experience-programs, and learning communities http://rankings.usnews.com/best-colleges/learning-community-programs.
+BOWLING GREEN, O.—The report is in, and Bowling Green State University has reason to celebrate.
+The 2009-10 edition of U.S. News and World Report’s “America’s Best Colleges” cites the University for excellence in undergraduate education in three categories—a strong commitment to teaching, first-year experience programs and learning communities.

 “It’s gratifying to be recognized by our peers in higher education as an outstanding university to receive an undergraduate education,” said BGSU President Carol Cartwright.
 “This illustrates our commitment to helping students succeed.”

-BGSU faculty have a solid reputation for their focus on engaging students in undergraduate research, service-learning that links out-of-classroom experience to the curriculum, and availability to students.
+BGSU faculty are known for their focus on engaging students in undergraduate research, service-learning that links out-of-classroom experience to the curriculum, and their availability to students.

-Getting students off to a strong start has been a priority for BGSU for many years.
-Extending that commitment by staying connected with and supporting students throughout their undergraduate experience is a key element of BGSU’s new long-term strategic plan – emphasizing links between classroom learning and co-curricular activities.
+Getting students off to a strong start has been a priority for the University for a number of years.
+Extending that commitment by staying connected with and supporting students throughout their undergraduate experience is a key element of BGSU’s new long-term strategic plan, which emphasizes links between classroom learning and co-curricular activities.